askLubich/Wahl-O-Mat-EU-2019/README.md

-# Analysing the Wahl-O-Mat about the 2019 EU election
+# Analysing the Wahl-O-Mat about the 2019 Saxony election

 ### Results